RECOME: a New Density-Based Clustering Algorithm Using Relative KNN Kernel Density

-NKD allows easy discrimination of outliers, but may mistake low-density clusters as outliers.
-One such example is shown in Fig.~\ref{figKNNkernDens}, where low-density clusters on the right may be mistaken as noise.
-The key observation is that though the (absolute) NKD of a low-density cluster is low compared to the high-density clusters, its NKD is still comparatively high in its surroundings.
-This observation motivates us to introduce a new density measure called RNKD as follows.
-The definition of RNKD will be supplied in the next version.
-Thus, RNKD in effect homogenizes the density estimation across clusters of different densities.
-Figure~\ref{figDensity} shows that both dense clusters and sparse clusters have high RNKD values.
+NKD exhibits some good properties (as will be discussed in Section~\ref{ssec:propOfNKD_AndRNKD}) and allows easy discrimination of outliers.
+However, it may mistake low-density clusters as outliers.
+One such example is shown in Figure~\ref{fig:KNNkernDens}, where low-density clusters on the right may be mistaken as noise.
+The key observation is that though the NKD of a low-density cluster is low compared to high-density clusters, its NKD is still comparatively high in its surroundings.
+This observation motivates us to introduce a new density measure, called RNKD as follows.

-Note that in computing NKD in \eqref{equNKD}, a Laplace kernel is adopted as opposed to commonly used Gaussian kernels.
-This is motivated by two considerations, i.e., i) both types of kernels lead to similar performance, and ii) Laplace kernel is more efficient to compute.